Debasishpradhan28/agentic_honeypot/README.md

 2.If scam intent is detected:

-  Autonomous AI agent is activated
+-Autonomous AI agent is activated

-  Agent continues conversation independently
+-Agent continues conversation independently

 3.Multi-turn conversation is maintained using conversation_id